angelocrisoseo/chatapp_finalproject/README.md

 clone the repository or download a zip of it

 # error solving
-if there is an error that prevents this application from running, proceed to next procedure
+if there is an error that prevents this application from running, delete "package-lock.json" file to solve the error

 # npm install
 before starting the application type "npm install" on your terminal to install all the dependencies